Little Libraries of KW

 Building Your Own

 But if carpentry isn’t necessarily your forté, don’t worry: local carpenter Dave Keller designed two basic plans that you can see here.
-LLKW also has inexpensive kits available for purchase (around $60, cash only).
+LLKW also has inexpensive kits available for purchase.

 You’ll need the tools to build it, too, unless you head to a community build (which we will discuss shortly).
 Alternatively, you can pay an additional $65 to have an LLKW scout come and complete the whole project for you.